-The following sub-advisers and portfolio managers provide day-to-day portfolio management services to the master portfolio in which the Funds invests substantially all of their assets.
-These services include making purchases and sales of securities and other investment assets for the master portfolios, selecting broker-dealers, negotiating brokerage commission rates and maintaining portfolio transaction records.
-The sub-advisers are compensated for its services by Funds Management from the fees Funds Management receives for its services as investment adviser to the master portfolio.
-The Statement of Additional Information provides additional information about the portfolio managers' compensation, other accounts managed by the portfolio managers and the portfolio managers ownership of securities in the Funds.
+The following sub-adviser and portfolio managers provide day-to-day portfolio management services to the Funds.
+These services include making purchases and sales of securities and other investment assets for the Funds, selecting broker-dealers, negotiating brokerage commission rates and maintaining portfolio transaction records.
+The sub-adviser is compensated for its services by Funds Management from the fees Funds Management receives for its services as investment manager to the Funds.
+The Statement of Additional Information provides additional information about the portfolio managers' compensation, other accounts managed by the portfolio managers and the portfolio managers' ownership of securities in the Funds.